Awaara: Plot

-Raghunath is a wealthy district judge.
-He convicts Jagga, son of a criminal, of rape with thin evidence.
-He believes that "good people are born to good people, and criminals are born to criminals."
-Jagga later escapes and kidnaps the judge's wife Leela for revenge.
-When he finds out that she has just become pregnant, he releases her after four days and plans a different kind of revenge.
-People suspect her faithfulness to her husband and the judge throws her out of the house, rejecting her pleas that the child is his.
+Raghunath, a wealthy district judge who believes that "good people are born to good people, and criminals are born to criminals", convicts Jagga, son of a criminal, of rape with thin evidence.
+Jagga later escapes and kidnaps the judge's wife, Leela, for revenge.
+When Jagga finds out that Leela has just become pregnant, he releases her after four days and changes his plan.
+However, people suspect Leela of adultery and Raghunath throws her out of their house, rejecting her pleas that the child is his.

-Leela gives birth to Raj on the streets and they live in poverty.
+Leela gives birth to Raj on the streets, and they both live in poverty.
 Raj befriends Rita in school.
-He is removed from the school rolls while trying to maintain a job as a shoeshine and Rita moves to another city.
+He is removed from the school rolls while trying to maintain a job as a shoeshiner, and Rita moves to another city.
 Jagga convinces Raj to steal in order to save his starving mother.
-Raj grows up into a skilled criminal, going in and out of jail, and working for Jagga's gang.
+Raj grows up into a skilled criminal, going in and out of jail, and works for Jagga's gang.
 Leela thinks that he is a businessman.
-Raj never forgets Rita, keeping her birthday picture in his home.
+Raj never forgets Rita, keeping her birthday picture at his home.

 For a bank robbery, Jagga asks Raj to steal an automobile.
-He snatches a woman's purse when she steps out of the car, but finds no keys.
+He snatches a woman's purse when she steps out of the car but finds no keys.
 He pretends to pursue the thief in order to ward off any suspicion and returns the purse to the woman, who is charmed by his personality and apparent selflessness.
 Later, when Raj successfully steals a car, he hides from the police in a mansion where he meets the same woman.
 Seeing the same birthday picture, Raj realises that she is his school friend Rita.
-He tells Rita he's a thief but his figurative statements makes her think he is a finance professional.
-Rita, now studying law, is a ward of the judge who is suspicious when he hears that Raj doesn't know who his father is.
+He tells Rita he's a thief, but his figurative statements make her think he is a finance professional.
+Rita, now studying law, is a ward of Raghunath, who is suspicious when he hears that Raj doesn't know who his father is.
 Raj and Rita fall in love.
-Worrying that Rita will not accept him due to his thievery, Raj starts working at a factory.
-He's fired him when the manager finds out that he was a thief.
+Worrying that Rita will not accept him due to his thievery, Raj starts working at a factory but is fired when the manager finds out that he was a thief.